 Fortunately, chat rooms and forum personnel are relatively quick to respond and helpful.
 They can inform you of new account promotions, as well as instructing you on how to upgrade to a margin account.
 You will also be pointed towards useful research and user guides.
 Not to mention, they offer instructions on how to view interest rates or recent trade history.

 Verdict on Support

-Overall, there is a number of straightforward means of contacting IB.
+Overall, there are several straightforward means of contacting IB.
 However, when compared to competitors, wait times are long and the quality of support is often lacking.

 Having said that, customer service reviews show support workers do have relatively strong technical knowledge.
-Therefore, they can help you with error codes, forgotten passwords and a number of issues if your account is not working.
+Therefore, they can help you with error codes, forgotten passwords, and several issues if your account is not working.